Silsila: Historical importance

 Every Sufi order, or tariqa, has a silsila.
 Silsila originated with the initiation of tariqa which dates back to the Islamic prophet Muhammad.
 Most silsila trace their lineage back to his cousin and son-in-law Ali bin Abi Talib such as the Qadiriyyah, the Chishtiyya, the Noorbakhshia and the Suhrawardiyyah orders.
-However, the Naqshbandiyyah order of South Asia is through Abu Bakr.
+However, the Naqshbandiyyah order is through Abu Bakr.

 Centuries ago, Arabia did not have schools for formal education.
 Students went to masters who taught them.
 Upon completion of their study, they received ijazah (permission) which acted as the certification of their education.
 A graduate then acted as a master having his own students or disciples.
 This chain of masters was known as silsila or lineage.
-Somewhat analogous to the modern situation where degrees are only accepted from recognized universities, the certification of a master having a verifiable chain of masters was the only criteria which accorded legitimacy:

-"Theoretically one can only receive instruction in these practices (talqîn) from an authorised teacher of the tariqa, and only after pledging a vow of obedience (bay'ah) to this shaikh.
+Somewhat analogous to the modern situation where degrees are only accepted from recognized universities, the certification of a master having a verifiable chain of masters was the only criterion which accorded legitimacy:Theoretically one can only receive instruction in these practices (talqîn) from an authorised teacher of the tariqa, and only after pledging a vow of obedience (bay'ah) to this shaikh.
 The shaykh gives his disciples permission (ijâza) to practice the tariqa: he may also authorise one or more of them to teach it to others, i.e. appoint them as his khalîfa or successor.
 In this way a hierarchically ordered network of teachers may emerge.
 Each sheikh can show a chain of authorities for the tariqa he teaches, his silsila or spiritual genealogy.
 Usually the silsila reaches back from one's own teacher up to the Prophet, with whom all tariqa claim to have originated although there have been modifications along the way.
-A Sufi's silsila is his badge of identity and source of legitimation; it provides him with a list of illustrious predecessors and shows how he is related to other Sufis."

-Silsila can be of a partial knowledge or a book as well.
+A Sufi's silsila is his badge of identity and source of legitimation; it provides him with a list of illustrious predecessors and shows how he is related to other Sufis.Silsila can be of a partial knowledge or a book as well.
 All ḥāfiẓa (memorizers of Quran), muḥaddithūn (narrators of hadith), and qāriʾūna (reciters of Quran with tajwid, or correct accent and pronunciation), for example, are given a chain of credible narrators linking to Muhammad.